Acatlan y Piastla

 Acatlan y Piastla was an alcaldia mayore in New Spain located in what is today Puebla State.
-Its capital was Acatlan.
+Its capital was Acatlán, known in Mixtec as Yucuyuxi.

-Prior to the coming of the Spanish this area was divided between the Mixtec kingdoms of Yucuyuxi, Chilla, Icxitlan and Petlaltzinco and the Nahuatl-speaking kingdom of Piastla.
+Prior to the coming of the Spanish this area was divided between the Mixtec kingdoms of Acatlan, Chilla, Icxitlan and Petlaltzinco and the Nahuatl-speaking kingdom of Piastla.
 All of these were tributary states of the Aztec Empire.
 Piastla was in a region known as Totollan, while the other kingdoms were in the Mixteca Baja region.

 Spanish control was established in this region in 1521.
 The government was set up under a corregidor in 1532.
 It was changed to an alcaldia mayore in 1558.